-Dissertation examples Recent dissertation titles include: 'Princes of Capital: A cultural history of the rentier'; 'New style for a new London: Reinventing city at London fashion week 1986'; 'How to make a paper: "cut and paste" journalism in 19th-century Britain'; 'Archives as institutions of global governance' and 'The letter as a material technology in 19th- century England'.
-War, Conflict and Culture Lead Staff: Ana Carden-Coyne, Jean-Marc Dreyfus, Peter Gatrell, Penny Summerfield, Bertrand Taithe, Thomas Tunstall Allcock.
-This pathway is offered by the Centre for the Cultural History of War, which is a research and teaching centre dedicated to understanding the cultural attributes and representation of war in the modern world.
-Our distinctive focus is to consider three interlocking themes: population displacement, humanitarianism and collective memory.
+War, Conflict and Culture Lead staff include:

+Anna Carden-Coyne, Jean-Marc Dreyfus, Peter Gatrell, Laure Humbert, Aaron Moore, Thomas Tunstall Allcock.
+This core course draws on the expertise of the Centre for the Cultural History of War, which is a research and teaching centre dedicated to understanding the cultural attributes and representation of war in the modern world.
+The Centre's distinctive focus is to consider three interlocking themes: population displacement, humanitarianism and collective memory.
 A dramatic transformation in the study of war has occurred over the last few decades; we are no longer content to understand war through great battles, generals and machines.
 The study of the impact of war upon peoples and cultures has led cultural historians of war to draw upon interdisciplinary approaches from anthropology, sociology, gender and sexuality studies, religious studies and international relations, trauma studies and the history of medicine.
 We theorise the oppressive structures of militarist regimes and military action through the practice of cultural history, and through considerations of gender sexuality, power, discourse, and subjectivity.
-Course units The historiographical course unit - War, Conflict and Culture - is designed to share interdisciplinary knowledge regarding theories of memory, with special attention to how these ideas are applied in the cultural history of war.
-This unit is taught by experts in several fields: cultural history; art history and museum studies; English and American studies; screen studies; religion and theology; history of science and medicine; government; and international studies.
-It also involves expertise from museum specialists currently working in the cultural history of war, such as curators and educators of the Imperial War Museum North.
-The special option course units Film and History and Filming History: Making Historical Films for Research teach you how to make films about war and conflict.
-This degree is one of the only History courses in the UK that offers such units.
-The programme works closely with the Media Centre, and the Imperial War Museum North (IWMN).
-Other course units include the History of Humanitarian Aid; Gender, Sexuality and the Body; Public History: Historians and the Public Sphere, and more.
-Dissertation examples Recent dissertations are on topics such as military rape, the media and international justice; disability and human rights; the war on terror, surveillance and policing in Britain; the representation of war in film and the media; war and mental illness; museums and public representations of conflict; militaries, violence and the pleasure culture of war; American Civil War graffiti; American Army qualification tests during the Vietnam War; Burmese refugees in Britain; war photography and the ethics of representation; Indian and Afro-Caribbean soldiers of the First and Second World Wars.
-Early-Modern History Lead Staff: Sasha Handley, Philip Roessner, Jenny Spinks, Daniel Szechi.
-This pathway offers you an advanced introduction to the dynamics of recent research into the history of the 15th to the 18th centuries, where the artificial frontier between the 'medieval' and 'early-modern' periods appears most permeable, while original and powerful approaches that integrate British and European history are explored and tested.
-By exploiting our considerable staff resources in this area, this course aims to bring together the study of economic, social, religious and political history, and explore them both in 'national' and comparative contexts.
-The consequences of European expansion overseas can form an important part of this comparison.
-The John Rylands Libraryis an internationally renowned archive for early modern manuscripts and its early printed books collection is unique, offering important opportunities for you to work with often much under-used primary sources on your doorstep.
+The core course unit - War, Conflict and Culture - is designed to share interdisciplinary knowledge regarding theories of memory, with special attention to how these ideas are applied in the cultural history of war.
+Topics are updated each year, but have recently covered: Introduction to theories of collective memory and their application to the remembrance of war.
+The Soldier's War: the experience of combat.
+Gender and the experience of war.
+Diaries of war and the problem of privacy.
+The collective memory of war and political movements.
+War memorials and commemorative ritual.
+Film and the popular memory of modern war in Britain.
+Remembering the saturation bombing of Germany in WW2.
+Cultures of the bomb in the Cold War era.
+Museum representations of war.
+Representations of war and im/mobility.
+Many students who take the 'War, Conflict and Culture' core course also choose to take the 30 credit optional course 'Introduction to Documentary Filmmaking.
+Manchester's MA is one of the only History programmes in the UK to offer the students the opportunity to learn how to make their own documentary film.
+No prior knowledge or experience in expected or required - we train you from scratch to plan, edit and film a documentary.
+Students work closely with the Media Centre, and the Imperial War Museum North (IWMN).
+Popular options chosen by students on the 'War, Conflict and Culture' core course include the History of Humanitarian Aid; Gender, Sexuality and the Body; Public History: Historians and the Public Sphere, and more.
+Dissertation examples Recent dissertations have addressed topics such as military rape, the media and international justice: disability and human rights; the war on terror, surveillance and policing in Britain; the representation of war in film and the media; war and mental illness; museums and public representations of conflict; militaries, violence and the pleasure culture of war; American Civil War graffiti; American Army qualification tests during the Vietnam War; Burmese refugees in Britain; war photography and the ethics of representation; Indian and Afro-Caribbean soldiers of the First and Second World Wars.
+MA HISTORY - CORE COURSES Remaking Modern British History Lead staff include: